 What we don’t: Short filter life; oblong size is difficult to hold while running.

-We’ve tested both the QuickDraw and Peak Squeeze filters extensively and rank the Platypus below the LifeStraw for a few key reasons.
-First off, it lacks versatility: While the Peak Squeeze can serve as a nice handheld for trail runners, the QuickDraw’s oblong shape and protruding filter is more difficult to hold.
+We’ve tested both the QuickDraw and Peak Squeeze filters extensively and rank the Platypus below the LifeStraw for a few reasons.
+First, it lacks versatility: While the Peak Squeeze can serve as a nice handheld for trail runners, the QuickDraw’s oblong shape and protruding filter make it more difficult to hold.
 Second, our Platypus reservoir has formed a hole, while the tough LifeStraw soft flask has yet to leak.
 What's more, the QuickDraw has half the filter life (1,000L vs. 2,000L), which is a bummer considering the $11 jump in price over the LifeStraw.
 And finally, ours has begun to clog quickly between cleanings, making for some painfully slow squeezing.
-But there’s still a lot to like about the Platypus, especially with the new Connect Cap, earning it a spot on our list.
+But there’s still a lot to like about the Platypus, especially with the Connect Cap, earning it a spot on our list.
+It's also available as a 2-liter or 3-liter gravity system, the latter of which connects directly to a narrow- or wide-mouth water bottle (note: The hanging strap on ours broke almost immediately under the weight of a full bag, which again doesn't bode well for durability).

 See the Platypus QuickDraw Microfilter System